 From time to time COSY receives funding from government sources such as the NWT Arts Council which enables it to bring musicians to Yellowknife to participate in its concerts, supplementing local performers.
 When it does, the visitors are usually asked to offer workshops to the musicians of Yellowknife, private lessons and when appropriate, workshops in local schools.

 Although as an organization COSY does not normally have the financial or human resources to act as an agent bringing professional performers to the city, nor does it consider it a part of its mandate to do so, thanks to the donation of an unexpected source of funds it was able to host guest performers Joachim Woitun and Anna Maria Baeza from New York in 2017.
-This season COSY will be offering ‘in kind’ support to several musicians who will be visiting Yellowknife, by arranging publicity, providing billets or other hospitality.
+Sometimes COSY offers ‘in kind’ support to several musicians who will be visiting Yellowknife, by arranging publicity, providing billets or other hospitality.

 COSY could not operate without many hard working volunteers.
 All its members volunteer their time to help run our events and our musicians do not charge for performing in its concerts.
 We have no paid staff.